 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 place and communicated to teachers within 30 days of enrollment.
-Connect specific plans in place within 30 days of enrollment. with 504 plans had Connect specific plans in place within 30 days of enrollment. communicated to their teachers within 30 days of enrollment.
+Connect specific plans in place within 30 days of enrollment. with 504 plans had Connect specific plans in place within 30 days of enrollment. communicated to teachers within 30 days of enrollment. communicated to their teachers within 30 days of enrollment.
 Annual facilities inspection and student safety survey results will find that the school is safe, clean, and well maintained.
 The school is safe, clean and well maintained per January 2021 facilities inspection overall rating of 'Exemplary' as well as 100% positive student ratings on the Spring 2019 survey question 'Do you feel safe at school?'
 The school is safe, clean and well maintained per January 2022 facilities inspection overall rating of 'Exemplary' as well as 99% positive student ratings on the Spring 2022 survey question 'I feel safe at school.'
+The school is safe, clean and well maintained per January 2023 facilities inspection overall rating of 'Exemplary' as well as 96% positive student ratings on the Spring 2022 survey question 'I feel safe at school.'
 Overall annual facilities inspection rating will remain Good or Exemplary.
 At least 95% of students will report feeling safe at school.

-Action # Title Description Total Funds Contributing 1.1 Course materials Students are provided with appropriate course materials necessary to ensure access to the curriculum. \$419,783.00 No 1.2 Teacher recruitment and credentialing support Coordination of BTSA participation activities and mentors, teachers who have not cleared their credential are provided a BTSA program in order to do so and Da Vinci covers partial costs.
+Action # Title Description Total Funds Contributing 1.1 Course materials Students are provided with appropriate course materials necessary to ensure access to the curriculum. \$263,960.00 No 1.2 Teacher recruitment and credentialing support Coordination of BTSA participation activities and mentors, teachers who have not cleared their credential are provided a BTSA program in order to do so and Da Vinci covers partial costs.
 Provide teacher assistance in transferring credential information.
 Providing support to intern credential holders or those from out of state in obtaining proper credentials.
-Hiring appropriately credentialed teachers and properly assigning them to courses and learners that they are qualified to teach. \$10,500.00 No
+Hiring appropriately credentialed teachers and properly assigning them to courses and learners that they are qualified to teach. \$6,000.00 No